ZurichNLP/simplewiki-data-acquisition/transformers/README.md

 # Training Transformer Models for Translation

-Scripts in this section train translation models for translation into simplified German (Leichte Sprache; `ls` was used as the ending for files.).
+Scripts in this section train translation models for translation into simplified German (`ls` was used as the ending for files.).

 ## Remarks

-- These scripts use [conda](https://docs.conda.io/en/latest/) to create a virtual environment.
+- The scripts use [conda](https://docs.conda.io/en/latest/) to create a virtual environment.
 Scripts for creating the environment and installing the required packages are provided.
 - [slurm](https://slurm.schedmd.com/documentation.html) is used to submit jobs.
 - Model training is done with [fairseq](https://github.com/pytorch/fairseq).